 During the 18th century, Louis XV asked for a diamond cut in a way similar to the lips of Marquise de Pompadour.
 This is the legend behind this elliptical cut with the 58 sides and the pointy edges.
 Since the marquise diamonds are long and narrow, they also give the impression of being bigger.
 Exactly as in the case of the oval cut, the long shape makes the fingers look longer.
 Symmetry is also crucial here as each side must be the mirror of the other one.

 One of the most intriguing cuts as it has a round base and a pointy edge.
 This combination makes the shape unique while showing off the brightness of the diamond.
 Pear cut diamonds make the fingers look longer and the stone look bigger.
 Although significant for all diamonds, the cut is particularly determinant for pear-shaped ones as it defines the shape of the stone.
 In the core of the stone, there is a shadow creating the so-called bowtie effect, which more or less intense.
 Naturally, the ideal is that the shadow will not exist at all.
 Our advice in case you want to select this cut to make sure that the pointy edge is somehow secured.

-Apart from the common cuts, there are also some other, which scarcity makes them more valuable.
-One of the most iconic amongst them is William Goldberg’s Ashoka Cut, that can be found in Greece exclusively at Venetia Vildiridis stores.
-Rectangle shaped with rounded corners it is suitable for a small minority of diamond, as four out of five cannot be cut in this elongated shape.
-The outcome is impressive as it makes the stone look larger and longer, while its 62 sides initiate a unique interplay with the light.
-Ashoka cut is one of the cut that satisfies even the most demanding clients.
+Apart from the common cuts, there are also some others, which scarcity makes them more valuable.
+One of the most iconic amongst them is William Goldberg’s ASHOKA® Cut, that can be found in Greece exclusively at Venetia Vildiridis stores.
+Rectangle shaped with rounded corners, it is suitable for a small minority of diamonds, as fewer than one percent measure up to the exacting standards.
+The outcome is impressive as it makes the stone look larger and longer, while its 62 facets initiate a unique interplay with the light.
+The ASHOKA® cut is one of the cuts that satisfies even the most demanding clients.